 Both mortality and fertility questions are required to calculate the MMR.
 The questions needed to measure maternal mortality are included in the Mortality Questions box on the following page.
 Information on mortality is collected by asking about household deaths in the past 12 months.
-To reduce misclassification of maternal deaths, it is important to include all three possible timings of deaths in the maternal mortality questions: during pregnancy, while giving birth, and within 6 weeks of the end of a pregnancy or childbirth.
+To reduce misclassification of maternal deaths, it is important to include all three possible timings of deaths in the maternal mortality questions-during pregnancy, while giving birth, and within 6 weeks of the end of a pregnancy or childbirth.
+It is strongly recommended to ask about the timing of death as three separate questions, rather than a combined question for more accurate recording of the answers.

-The two recommended ways to ask about fertility are: 1) children ever born and children surviving, and 2) last child born alive.
+The two recommended ways to ask about fertility are through questions on: (1) children ever born and children surviving, and (2) last child born alive.
 The UN does not recommend asking whether there were any births in the past 12 months to obtain current fertility estimates because it is subject to more errors and omission than the other two approaches.
+Further information on fertility questions in a census can be found in a separate Select Topics in International Censuses brief titled "Measuring Fertility From a Census."

 Children ever born and children surviving questions are asked in a sequence.
 Asking this sequence of questions improves recall and reduces underreporting.
-If a question about the total number of sons and daughters ever born alive is asked, the enumerators can check the responses for any inconsistencies and resolve them during the interview.
+If a question about the total number of sons and daughters ever born alive is asked, the enumerator can check the responses for any inconsistencies and resolve them during the interview.